Search

 About

-Lara has a commercial Chancery practice, which encompasses all aspects of commercial litigation and arbitration, company law, insolvency, civil fraud and real property matters.
+Lara has a commercial Chancery practice, which encompasses all aspects of property litigation, commercial litigation and arbitration, company law and insolvency matters.

-She is recommended as a leading junior in the current editions of both the Legal 500 UK Bar (Commercial Litigation and Property Litigation) and Chambers and Partners UK Bar (Real Estate Litigation).
-She is described as “a bright and hardworking junior with a good grasp of company law and a zest for commercial litigation.
-Her pleadings are excellent and she is an assured performer in court”, “incredibly diligent”, determined, tenacious and gets to the heart of an issue with practical solutionsand “an intelligent tactician.
+She is ranked as a leading junior in two practice areas (Property Litigation and Commercial Litigation) by the Legal 500 and she is recommended for Real Estate Litigation by Chambers and Partners.
+The directories describe Lara as “an intelligent tactician”; determined, tenacious and gets to the heart of an issue with practical solutions”; incredibly diligenta bright and hardworking junior with a good grasp of company law and a zest for commercial litigation.
+Her pleadings are excellent and she is an assured performer in court”; and “bright, thorough, responsive and very easy to work with.
+She adds value to all that she has been asked to assist with which is exactly what is required”.
 Previous editions have said that she “covers every angle and has brilliant drafting abilities”.

-Lara has appeared in Court litigation and arbitrations in England and internationally in disputes relating to a range of industry sectors, frequently with a technological focus.
-Lara also has considerable experience of claims relating to the conduct of fiduciaries such as directors and trustees and shareholder/partnership disputes.
+Lara is highly regarded for her advocacy and regularly appears (unled) against senior juniors or KCs.
+She represents clients in Court litigation and arbitrations in England and internationally in disputes relating to a range of industry sectors, frequently with a technological focus.
 Her clients include corporations, insolvency office holders, litigation funders, company directors, private individuals and the UK Government.

-Lara is on the Attorney General’s C Panel of Junior Counsel to the Crown and represents the Government in commercial, company and insolvency matters.
+Lara is on the Attorney General’s C Panel of Junior Counsel to the Crown and represents the Government in property, commercial and insolvency matters.

 Before coming to the Bar, Lara was previously a solicitor in the London commercial disputes team of Weil, Gotshal & Manges (a US firm) and a Cayman Islands attorney in the Dispute Resolution and Insolvency group at Maples and Calder.

-Lara has a broad commercial disputes practice under English and international law.
-She has appeared in the English Courts and offshore in disputes relating to a range of industry sectors, frequently with a technological focus and involving cross-border issues.
+She has appeared in the English Courts, in arbitration proceedings and offshore in disputes relating to a range of industry sectors, frequently with a technological focus and involving cross-border issues.

 Lara’s practice covers all the key areas of contractual disputes, including the sale of goods and supply of services; joint venture and shareholder disputes; and claims arising from guarantees and indemnities.
 She also has significant experience of arbitration-related applications to the Commercial Court.
 Her clients include individuals, large corporate entities, the UK Government and litigation funders.